github/erblint-github/docs/rules/accessibility/aria-label-is-well-formatted.md

 - Use sentence case.
 - Do not kebab case the words like you would an HTML ID.
 An `aria-label` is different from `aria-labelledby`.
 An `aria-label` represents the name of a control, and has the same purpose as a visual label would for screen reader users.
 Therefore, it should be formatted as human-friendly text.
 - Do not use line-break characters like `&#10;`.
 An accessible name should be concise to start with.
 - Do not set the `aria-label` to a URL.
-Instead, use an appropriate name.
+Instead, use an appropriate human-friendly description.

 ## Resources